EMT and Paramedic Study Resources: Free Tools to Crush Your Class

 Prehospital care of the sick and injured is an important job and these classes have high failure rates.
 An EMT or Paramedic student that wishes to succeed in class should take advantage of every resource available to them.

 We have put together a list of free, with a few paid, resources to help students do just that.
-We also have a very helpful list of study tips to help students pass the NREMT exam.
+We also have a very helpful guide on how to pass the NREMT exam.

 General Study Resources for EMS Classes